 Healthy teeth are essential for a healthy jaw bone.
 When teeth become damaged, fall out, or require removal and are not replaced with appropriate restoration, the health of the jaw bone suffers.
 The tooth root plays a vital role in stimulating healthy bone growth.
 When it is not present, the bone around the missing tooth begins to deteriorate and can negatively impact the healthy surrounding teeth.
 Dental crowding, tooth loosening, and even complete tooth loss can occur when the jaw bone is unhealthy.

 Advances in oral surgery techniques now allow us to mitigate this issue by placing a bone graft in the affected area of the jaw.
 Bone grafting is a great option for patients who wish to restore their teeth with dental implants but do not have enough bone to place the implant post securely.
 At Oral Surgery Specialists of Oklahoma, we specialize in the placement of dental implants and are skilled in bone grafting techniques to prepare the mouth for a successful restoration.
-During an initial consultation, Dr. Robert Bryan, Dr. Jeremy Goodson, and Dr. Hayden Fuller will assess the quality of the jaw bone and make recommendations for treatment.
+During an initial consultation, Dr. Robert Bryan, and Dr. Jeremy Goodson will assess the quality of the jaw bone and make recommendations for treatment.

 When you come in for any oral surgery procedure, we will present you with your anesthesia and sedation options.
 We want our patients to feel comfortable and taken care of, and we are happy to make any necessary accommodations to ensure that every patient feels at ease.

 Types of Bone Grafting Treatments